openstack-archive/sahara/doc/source/user/overview.rst

 of the required parameters each time a user wants to launch a cluster.

 In the REST interface, templates have extended functionality.
-First you can specify node-scoped parameters here, they will work as defaults for node groups.
+First you can specify node-scoped parameters, they will work as defaults for node groups.
 Also with the REST interface, during cluster creation a user can override template parameters for both cluster and node groups.

-Templates are portable - they can be exported to JSON files and imported later either on the same deployment or on another one.
+Templates are portable - they can be exported to JSON files and imported either on the same deployment or on another one.
 To import an exported template, replace the placeholder values with appropriate ones.
-This can be accomplished easily through the CLI or UI, or be done manually.
+This can be accomplished easily through the CLI or UI, or manually editing the template file.

 Provisioning Plugins
 --------------------